Luis Gini

-Luis Arnulfo Gini Jara (born 31 October 1935) is a Paraguayan former football defender who was in Paraguay’s squad for the 1958 FIFA World Cup.
+Luis Arnulfo Gini Jara (31 October 1935 – 29 June 2026) was a Paraguayan football defender who was in Paraguay’s squad for the 1958 FIFA World Cup.
 He also played for Club Sol de América.

 International career

-Gini was included in the Paraguay squad for the 1958 FIFA World Cup, but did not make any appearances.
+Gini was included in Paraguay's squad for the 1958 FIFA World Cup but did not make any appearances.

 He was also in Paraguay's squad for the 1959 Copa America in Argentina, playing five games.
 The first game against Chile was also his first cap with Paraguay.

-His eighth and last cap was the 2nd leg of the 1962 FIFA World Cup qualification Inter-confederation playoff against Mexico.
+Gini's eighth and final cap was the second leg of the 1962 FIFA World Cup qualification Inter-confederation playoff against Mexico.

+Death

+Gini died on 29 June 2026, at the age of 90.